Federal financial aid is available for graduate students who will be

 students.
 Graduate assistantships are awarded by the individual graduate

-programs.
-Graduate assistantships typically require 10 hours of work per
+programs and typically require 10 hours of work per week, per semester.

 Steps for applying for a graduate assistantship: